 Stay connected with the myPers mobile capability.
 Add your personal email as a secondary email in myPers to receive your PIN to your work and personal accounts.
 For additional instructions and log-in guides, click the hyperlinks to access this capability for Apple products or Android products.

-For the most up-to-date information, download the Square D app!
+For the most up-to-date information, download the USAF Connect app!

 Available in the Apple App Store and on Google Play

 U.S. Department of Defense